BrendanMoore42/SmashCom/README.md

   d) Map buttons relating to directkeys.py or custom mapping (if creating custom maps).

 4. Open Melee, navigate to desired mode, Training mode to test recommended.
-5. Run buttontest.py, highlight Melee, say your commands.
+5. Run buttontest.py, switch to Melee window, say your commands.